Hafiz-Saad-Bin-Waqas/5-inch_FPV_SpeedyBee-F405/README.md

 - **Accessories:** XT60, heatshrink, straps, zip ties

 **Estimated Total:** $275 - $420
+(The big range is because this project highly depends on where i buy these things from and the shipping costs, taxes, etc)

 ## Build Summary
 - Fully soldered and assembled from scratch